-Under Map, on the Graphics tab, in the Symbol and Text Symbol groups, use the available tools to change the properties of the selected graphic elements.
+On the Graphics tab, in the Symbol group or Text Symbol group, use the available tools to change the properties of the selected graphic elements.
 The availability of properties depends on the type of graphic elements selected.

 Additional symbol settings, such as symbol effects, are available in the Element pane.
 To open the pane, select one or more elements in the map view, right-click an element, and choose Properties .
 Click the Symbol or Text Symbol tab to define and edit the graphic element's symbol layers.
 If multiple types of graphic elements are selected, these tabs may not be available.

 For some text and picture graphic elements, you can use the Display tab to create a border, background, or shadow for the graphic element.

 - Border—A line around the outside of the element

 - Background—A symbol the same shape as the element that draws behind the element

 - Shadow—A symbol the same shape as the element, offset to create a drop shadow highlighting the element